Is juicing actually bad for you?

-Kate Moss told The Guardian recently that she has jumped on the juicing train saying: “I’ve really noticed an improvement since I’ve been more ‘on it’ with food – like eating salads and all that stuff – I never used to really eat salads.
+Kate Moss told The Guardian newspaper that she has jumped on the juicing train saying: “I’ve really noticed an improvement since I’ve been more ‘on it’ with food – like eating salads and all that stuff – I never used to really eat salads.
 And now I’m like, juicing!”.

 Juicing has exploded in popularity over the past few years.
 And, whilst a morning smoothie consisting of fruit and/or veg is a delicious and nutritious way to start the day that enables you to get your five-a-day in before noon, there have been numerous reports recently warning that juice cleanses are dangerous.